How Much to Hang a Door?

 • Primed – The door has been primed and is ready to be decorated.

-As the names suggest, unfinished and primed need more work to complete them compared to finished doors.
+As the names suggest, unfinished and primed doors need more work to complete them compared to finished doors.
 The benefit of these two types is the customisation options that are available; you can paint the door to suit your home and design needs.

-You could even opt for an unfinished, plain door which is cheap to purchase and add your own beading (starting from around £2 per 2.5m) before painting to enhance the aesthetic.
+You could even opt for an unfinished, plain door, which is cheap to purchase and add your own beading (starting from around £2 per 2.5m) before painting to enhance the aesthetic.

 Most doors undergo a lot of use, particularly in communal areas such as bathrooms, kitchens and living rooms – so it’s important that you decorate them with appropriate materials.
 Gloss or oil are generally recommended as they are easy to clean after use without damaging the finish.